 “As we’re coming on to do this new album, it’s becoming something that’s less of a focal point for us,” he explains.
 “We’re moving much more into the ideas of songwriting and structure and things like that.
 It will still be there primarily as a mood setter, but I think it’s something that’s a very important part of our sound but at the same time is not something we want to be known specifically for.”

 One thing that Messiah are starting to get into more is the use of vocalists in their music.
-Most of the tracks on “21st Century Jesus” don’t feature traditional sung vocals, but one that does proves to be one of the album’s most powerful songs.
+Most of the tracks on “21st Century Jesus” don’t feature traditional sung vocals, but one that does prove to be one of the album’s most powerful songs.

 “Creator” features the vocal talents of Cult singer Ian Astbury, who Messiah met through Rick Rubin when they signed to American in late 1992.
 According to Mark, Astbury is very interested in underground dance music.